A New Award - LLM Legal Practice Course

-Why you should study the LPC at Nottingham Law School
+Why study the LLM LPC at Nottingham Law School?

 - All our staff are experienced lawyers – many still practise - and students benefit from their practical knowledge.